-The Fund uses three pillars to identify and acknowledge climate-change risks and opportunities:
+The Fund invests in three pillars which contribute to either climate change mitigation or adaptation:

-- Leaders: supporting the leading emission reducers (climate transition risk) - Adaptors: facilitating climate change adaptation (climate physical risk) - Solutions: helping the economy decarbonise (climate change investment opportunities)
+- Leaders (climate change mitigation: supporting the leading emission reducers) - Adaptors (climate change adaptation: facilitating climate change resilience) - Solutions (climate change mitigation: helping the economy decarbonise)

 Eligible issuers are assessed based on their economic contribution to each objective, measured via the proportion of revenue, capital expenditure or operating expenditure from these activities.
 Additional indicators are used to assess the contribution to sustainable objectives using a proprietary climate screening tool, which takes data from a range of external providers combined with a qualitative peer-reviewed assessment.
-At Fund-level, attainment of the sustainable investment objective is measured by the aggregated, weighted economic contribution of its holdings and by the Fund's exposure to the three pillars.